-Beginning in Fall 2022, all incoming UNL students will be expected to participate in a significant experiential learning activity connecting their classroom learning to a real-world setting.
+All incoming UNL students will be expected to participate in a significant experiential learning activity connecting their classroom learning to a real-world setting.
 This will be documented on your transcript and may yield credit hours applicable to your degree or recognized by a 0-credit course.

 Planning and Reflecting

 You will have help to plan your experiential learning up front, then reflect upon it as you complete it, specifically how it relates to your degree, and how it might relate to your future plans.

 The CAS Career Coaches

 Career coaches can help you determine the kinds of experience that will advance you toward your goals for life after graduation, whether those goals include employment or graduate/professional school.
 They will also help you identify specific opportunities using a variety of resources, then provide feedback on application materials and interview skills.